Issue

 I am trying to get a simple string from my database using an Observable.
 I've done it like this before and haven't had any problems.

-Configuration is a simple object with just an id: number
+Configuration is a simple object with just an id: number and a name: string.

 I'm calling this function from a ForkJoin.